mmerah/PolarionMcp/README.md

-# Polarion MCP Server for Microsoft Copilot Studio
+# Polarion MCP Server

-A Model Context Protocol (MCP) server that provides seamless integration between Polarion ALM and Microsoft Copilot Studio.
+A Model Context Protocol (MCP) server that provides seamless integration between Polarion ALM and AI assistants like Microsoft Copilot Studio and Cline.
 Built with FastMCP 2.10.6, this server enables AI agents to interact with Polarion projects, work items, test runs, documents, and more.

 ## Features